New Piano syllabus

 Candidates using the new syllabus may source repertoire from any of Piano Series 18, Piano Series 17, AMEB Piano Australian Anthology or the Manual List.
 Note that works in the following publications will not be accepted for examination in the new syllabus, except as Extra List pieces: Piano Series 16, Piano Series 15 and Piano Studies and Baroque works (First to Fourth Grade) (2001).

-Alternative syllabuses: In 2019, candidates can present for examination using the ‘new’ Piano syllabus (as published in the 2019 Manual of Syllabuses) or the ‘old’ syllabus, last published in the 2018 Manual of Syllabuses.
+Alternative syllabuses: In 2020, candidates can present for examination using the ‘new’ Piano syllabus or the ‘old’ syllabus, last published in the 2018 Manual of Syllabuses.
 The syllabus chosen for examination must be presented in its entirety.

 Notice of withdrawal